TimVincii/Crossbow-Enchants/README.md

 Although this mod was initially made to work on the server side exclusively, it works perfectly fine on singleplayer too.
-If you plan on running this mod on the server side, the players don't need to have it installed on the client side.
+If you plan on running this mod on the server side, the players do **not** need to have it installed on the client side.

 ## Commands
-Using the following commands, you can customize the functionality of the mod, note that players must have operator status to use these commands on a server:
+Using the following commands, you can customize the functionality of the mod, **note that players must have operator status to use these commands on a server**:
 - `/crossbowenchants <disable/enable>` - A toggle command for the global functionality of the mod.
 - `/crossbowenchants enchantments <disable/enable> <enchantment>` - Disable or enable a specific enchantment.
 - `/crossbowenchants features <disable/enable> <feature>` - Disable or enable a specific feature, features include Infinity-And-Mending, and Piercing-And-Multishot.